bl4ck5un/tc-website/content/getstarted.md

     - `delay > 0 && delay < 2147483643`: flight delay in seconds
     - `delay = 2147483643`: flight cancelled
 - **Javascript snippet** to send a request in `geth` console:
+	- Option 1

 			::javascript
 			instance.request.sendTransaction(1,
 				[0x464a4d3237330000000000000000000000000000000000000000000000000000,
 				0x0000000000000000000000000000000000000000000000000000000058efa404],
 				{from: eth.defaultAccount, value: 3e15, gas: 3e6});

+	- Option 2

+		The encoded parameters seem messy.
-	To pad the departure time into 32 bytes automatically, you can use the following script:
+		You can use the following script to pad the departure time into 32 bytes automatically:

 			::javascript
 			function pad(n, width) {
 			    m = n.toString(16);
     			return '0x' + new Array(width - m.length + 1).join('0') + m;
 			}

-		var requestType = 1;
-		var requestData = ["FJM273", pad(1492100100, 64)];
+    		instance.request.sendTransaction(1, ["FJM273", pad(1492100100, 64)],
-    	instance.request.sendTransaction(requestType, requestData,
 					{from: eth.defaultAccount, value: 3e15, gas: 3e6});

+	- Option 3

 		You may also modify the function `request()` of the application contract a little bit so that users don't have to deal with the encodings of request data:

 			function request(uint8 requestType, bytes32 flightNumber, uint flightTime) public payable {
     		    bytes32[] memory requestData = new bytes32[](2);
     		    requestData[0] = flightNumber;
     		    requestData[1] = bytes32(flightTime);

 				// The same as the original version follows...
 			}

 		With the interface above, a user could simply make a request by the following script:

 			::javascript
 	    	instance.request.sendTransaction(1, "FJM273", 1492100100,
         	    {from: eth.defaultAccount, value: 3e15, gas: 3e6});

 Users can [watch events] `Request()` and `Response()` of the application contract to get assigned `requestId` and response from TC for a query.

 ### A practical flight insurance contract

 The `Application` Contract above is only able to send queries to and receive responses from TC.